Previous passengers recall ill-fated Titan: ‘I 100% knew this was going to happen’

 For instance, the communications didn’t always work, like a cellphone losing service.
 The Titan’s compass also started “acting frantically” when they got to the ocean floor near the sunken Titanic.

-“I don’t know if that’s an equipment failure or because magnetism is different two and a half miles down,” he said.
+“I don’t know if that’s an equipment failure or because magnetism is different two and a half miles down,” he said.‘THE FATAL FLAW IS WHAT HE WILL BE REMEMBERED FOR’

 Arnie Weissmann, editor in chief of Travel Weekly, never rode in the Titan despite spending a week aboard its support ship in late May, waiting for the weather to clear.
 He briefly climbed into the submersible, but the dive was ultimately canceled.